We suggest reviewing the following articles before beginning to work with batches.

 When someone is associated via the soft credit field, TouchPoint will remember that association so that if the donor gives in the future, the previously associated person will be listed if the soft credit checkbox is checked.
 If more than one person has been associated to the donor, then the soft credit box will be a dropdown with the previously associated people as options.
 A new person can be searched for or a new person can be added as well.

 Registration Credit: Check this box if the payment is toward a registration.
 When checked, you can then search for the involvement by name and assign credit to someone who is already enrolled in the involvement.
-You would typically want to mark the contribution as Non-tax deductible, but the system will allow any Contribution Type when assigning registration credit.
+You would typically want to mark the contribution as Type of Non-Contribution, but the system will allow any Contribution Type when assigning registration credit.

 TouchPoint also processes payments for events, trips and other types of activities using our online registration feature.
 Fees aren’t typically stored as contributions but can be designated as donations if using the One Page Form or using the Ask Donation option.
 Fees are also characterized as tax-deductible for Goers and Senders for Mission Trips.